gsi-upm/calista-bot/ChatScript/README.md

 # [ChatScript-Bot Calista](https://github.com/gsi-upm/calista-bot/ChatScript)

 Chatbot module for Calista-Bot project.
-It makes use of [ChatScript](http://sourceforge.net/projects/chatscript/) 2.0.
-The chatbot is able to maintain a conversation in natural language with the user.
+It makes use of [ChatScript](http://sourceforge.net/projects/chatscript/) 5.1 The chatbot is able to maintain a conversation in natural language with the user.
 It applies the patterns specified in its corpus, which usually produce both a natural language response and out of band commands (hidden for the user) that are handled by the front-end controller.

-###Launching the Chatbot module

-ChatScript 2.0 together with the corpus of the chatbot of our project in this folder of the project repository.

-To launch the service ChatScript on Windows, the following command should be run inside the ChatScript folder:

-	chatscript

-On Linux, the following command should be run inside the ChatScript folder:

-	./LinuxChatScript32

-Once the service is launched, it will start listening to incoming queries.

-###Compiling the chatbot corpus

-The chatbot corpus files are usually found in the /RAWDATA/ folder.
-They can be compiled and loaded by running [ChatScript](http://sourceforge.net/projects/chatscript/) locally:
-To launch ChatScript locally on Windows, the following command should be run inside the ChatScript folder:

-	chatscript local

-On Linux, the following command should be run inside the ChatScript folder:
+# Install

+We no longer provide the ChatScript files with the bot.
+You can either download [ChatScript 5.1](http://sourceforge.net/projects/chatscript/files/ChatScript-5.1.zip/download) from SourceForge, and uncompress the file in this folder, merging the RAWDATA folder, or run the getChatscript.sh script, which should download and extract everything as needed.

+Once you have Chatscript, launch it in local mode, and build the bot:

-	./LinuxChatScript32 local
+    $> ./LinuxChatScript64 local

-Once ChatScript is locally launched, we can use the following command to build and load the corpus:

-	:build 1
+It will ask for an username, and give you a prompt.
+Excute ":build Duke"
+    username: >:build Duke

+This will produce a large output.
+You can now test the bot, or exit and launch it in server mode:
+    username: >:quit
+    Exiting ChatScript via Quit
+    username@host:~/calista-bot/ChatScript$ /LinuxChatScript64

 ## License

 ```